Feature guide

 How do I suggest a location that’s missing?

 Tap the “+” button on the map (or the ‘Suggest a location’ option inside any drawer).
 You can submit up to 10 suggestions as an unlocked Thrifter.
-Our team reviews each one within 48 hours and adds approved places to the map.
+Our team reviews each one and adds approved places to the map.

 Do I need to buy the app separately?